laptobbe/TSMarkdownParser/README.md

 [![Licence](https://img.shields.io/cocoapods/l/TSMarkdownParser.svg)](http://cocoadocs.org/docsets/TSMarkdownParser)

-TSMarkdownParser is a markdown to NSAttributedString parser for iOS implemented using NSRegularExpressions.
+TSMarkdownParser is a markdown to NSAttributedString parser for iOS, watchOS, tvOS and OSX implemented using NSRegularExpressions.
 It supports many of the standard tags layed out by John Gruber on his site [Daring Fireball](http://daringfireball.net/projects/markdown/syntax).
 It is also very extendable via Regular Expressions making it easy to add your own custom tags or a totally different parsing syntax if you like.

+#Supported parsers

+StandardParser is currently the only pre-defined parser.

 #Supported tags
 Below is a list of tags supported by the parser out of the box, to add your own tags see "Adding custom parsing"

 ````
 Escaping
-\`
+\`\`
 `code`
 ``code``